ABB: Major product launches and innovations

-In 2014, ABB unveiled YuMi, a collaborative industrial robot.
-The innovative, dual-arm assembly robot permits people and machines to work side by side, unlocking new potential for automation in a range of industries.
+In 2014, ABB unveiled YuMi, a collaborative industrial dual-arm assembly robot that permits people and machines to work side by side, unlocking new potential for automation in a range of industries.

 In 2018, ABB unveiled the Terra High Power charger for electric vehicles, capable of delivering enough to charge in eight minutes to enable an electric car to travel 200 kilometers.

+In 2025, ABB Building Automation and Controls, a division of Electrification Smart Buildings, introduced a revolutionary advancement in smart building automation and management.
+Designed as a fully integrated, cloud-connected platform, ABB Ability BuildingPro unifies HVAC, lighting, energy, and asset control under one intuitive interface.
+Offering real-time visibility with AI and IoT-driven optimization, the solution offers remote management across entire building portfolios.
+Its open architecture and scalable edge-to-cloud design have redefined industry standards for interoperability and sustainability, enabling commercial buildings to achieve higher efficiency, lower operational costs, and improved occupant comfort.
+BuildingPro marks a major milestone in ABB's digital transformation of the built environment.

 Electrification

 ABB's Electrification business area offers products and services from substation to socket.
 Customers include a wide range of industry and utility operations, plus commercial and residential buildings.
 The business has strong exposure to a range of rapidly growing segments, including renewables, e-mobility, data centers and smart buildings.

-Its offerings include electric vehicle infrastructure, solar inverters, modular substations, distribution automation; products to protect people, installations and electronic equipment from electrical overload such as enclosures, cable systems and low-voltage circuit breakers; measuring and sensing devices, control products, switches and wiring accessories.
+Its offerings include electric vehicle chargers, modular substations, distribution automation; products to protect people, installations and electronic equipment from overcurrents such as enclosures, cable systems and low-voltage circuit breakers; measuring and sensing devices, control products, switches and wiring accessories.

 The business also offers KNX systems that integrate and automate a building's electrical installations, ventilation systems, and security and data communication networks.
 Electrification incorporates an "Electrification Solutions" unit manufacturing low voltage switchgear and motor control centers.

-The acquisition of GE Industrial Solutions, which closed in June 2018, further strengthened ABB's #2 global position in electrification.
+The acquisition of GE Industrial Solutions, which was completed in June 2018, further strengthened ABB's #2 global position in electrification.

 Motion

 ABB's Motion business area provides a range of electrical motors, generators, drives and services, as well as integrated digital powertrain solutions.
 Motion is the #1 player in the market globally.
+In September 2023, it was announced ABB Motion had acquired a minority stake in the Burlington-headquartered wind turbine analytics software company, WindESCo.

-Robotics and Discrete Automation
+Robotics and discrete automation

 ABB's Robotics & Discrete Automation business area combines machine and factory automation systems, mainly from B&R, which ABB acquired in 2017, with a comprehensive robotics concepts and applications suite.

 ABB has installed over 300,000 robots globally.
-The Robotics & Discrete Automation business has been positioned to capture the opportunities associated with the “factory of the future” by providing services for flexible manufacturing and smart machinery.
+The Robotics & Discrete Automation business has been positioned to capture the opportunities associated with the "factory of the future" by providing services for flexible manufacturing and smart machinery.

 The business is #2 globally, with a #1 position in robotics in the high-growth Chinese market, where ABB is expanding its innovation and production capacity by investing in a new robotics factory in Shanghai.